JavaScript is required to use this site. Please enable JavaScript in your browser settings.

 Summer School 2024

-From June 25 to 28 2024, ScaDS.AI will be hosting the 10th International Summer School and is looking forward to welcoming students, PhD students, researchers, and practitioners to discuss selected topics in the field of AI and big data.
+From June 25 to 28 2024, ScaDS.AI Dresden/Leipzig hosted the 10th International Summer School and welcomed students, PhD students, researchers, and practitioners to discuss selected topics in the field of AI and big data.

 Date and Location